Aggregate-Intellect/sherpa/docs/How_To/Tutorials/blog_writer.rst

 *and* in ``.pdf`` formats.
 So the first step is to ensure you have both files and copy them under the ``Transcripts`` subdirectory.
 Most text editors will have an “Export to PDF” feature.
 Alternatively, you can “print” the file as a PDF.
-Name the files ``transcript.txt`` and ``transcript.pdf``.
+Name the files ``projectname.txt`` and ``transcript.pdf``.

 Step 2.
+To create a custom blueprint for your blog writing strategy, you can either manually populate a provided JSON template by defining a thesis statement, articulating key arguments, and listing supportive evidence, or opt for automation using a blueprint generator tool that crafts the blueprint based on input parameters such as topic and target audience.
+This should be put in the /Output folder.
+Once created, you can review and adjust the content to align with your specific needs.
+For those preferring flexibility, existing blueprints can be modified by editing the thesis, arguments, or evidence, and changes are saved to either local storage or cloud services.
+After you've created a blueprin, specify your blueprint using the --blueprint argument followed by the path to your JSON file or the identifier of the automated blueprint, ensuring your blog strategy is both structured and adaptable to future changes.

+An example of what the template can look like:

+{
+    "Thesis Statement": "Effective blog writing in the tech industry requires a focus on cutting-edge technology and user engagement.", "Supporting Arguments": [
+        {
+            "Argument": "Highlighting the latest tech developments attracts a tech-savvy audience.", "Evidence": [
+                "Articles featuring the latest in AI and machine learning see a 50% increase in engagement."
+            ]
+        },
+        {
+            "Argument": "Interactive content like quizzes and tech challenges keeps readers engaged.", "Evidence": [
+                "Readers spend 30% more time on pages with interactive elements."
+            ]
+        },
+        {
+            "Argument": "Integrating user-generated content builds community and loyalty.", "Evidence": [
+                "Blogs featuring guest posts from industry experts have a higher repeat visit rate."
+            ]
+        }
+    ]
+}

+Step 3.
 Run:

 .. code:: bash

-   python main.py --config agent_config.yml  --transcript transcript.txt
+   python main.py --config agent_config.yml  --transcript projectname.txt --blueprint blueprint_projectname.json

 The blog writer will output verbose feedback to the console as it works through the transcript files.
-The blueprint will be saved as ``blueprint_transcript.json`` and the final output (blog post) as ``blog_transcript.md`` in the ``Output`` folder.
+The blueprint will be saved as ``blueprint_transcript.json`` if there isn't one that exists, and you don't specify a file and the final output (blog post) as ``blog_transcript.md`` in the ``Output`` folder.

 * In the first step, key insights are extracted from each chunk and output to